WeTransfer/ghost_adapter/README.md

 # Ghost Adapter

-A tiny, configurable ActiveRecord adapter built for running [gh-ost](https://github.com/github/gh-ost) migrations.
+A tiny, _very configurable_ ActiveRecord adapter built for running [gh-ost](https://github.com/github/gh-ost) migrations.
 When not running migrations, it'll stay the heck out of the way.

 ## Installation